arieqwer/planetary-wave-teleconnection-heat-sync/README.md

 ## Data Policy Note

 For initial peer review, this GitHub repository provides code and lightweight derived outputs for auditability.
-Before publication, the repository or a release snapshot should be archived in a DOI-minting repository such as Zenodo, Figshare, OSF, or an institutional archive, and the manuscript Open Research statement should be updated with that DOI.
+Before publication, the repository will be archived in Zenodo with DOI.